 - Delete (Trash)

 Sound familiar?
 It should since it mirrors the paper organization process.

 For messages that require action, my rule of thumb is to complete the action during the email processing session if I can accomplish it in less than 5 minutes.
-Otherwise, I suggest scheduling the task in your task management system.
+Otherwise, I schedulE the task in my task management system.

 If you subscribe to a lot of newsletters (like me), you may find it useful to take advantage of the filtering options that your email client provides.
 Using this technology helps you to keep a clean inbox by automatically diverting reading materials such as newsletters to a separate “TO READ” folder.

 To set up a filter in Gmail, click on the down arrow in the upper left corner and choose the “Filter messages like this” option: